XimikBoda/CmakeMreTemplate/README.md

 You can use `run_in_MoDis` target (right click and `Set as Startup Project`), but if you want to debug it, manualy change *Command* (in project properties) to MoDis.exe.

 Or you can manualy copy `vs/vxp/vxp.vc.vxp` to MoDis.

+## How to create own project

+- Copy this to new folder.
+- Change app/developer name and other settings in base `CMakeList.txt`.
+- Add you .cpp, .c and .h to `main/CMakeList.txt`.
+- Copy resourses to `resourses/` and add it to `resourses/CMakeList.txt`.
+- If you want to add CMake liblary, add it as static lib (you can use `set(BUILD_SHARED_LIBS FALSE)`)